1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ---

 ## Heater Block
-Both printers use the E3D V5 compatible heater block.
+Both printers use an E3D V5 compatible heater block.
-Both the thermistor and the heater cartidge have to be plugged into the specific hole and should be fixed with at tiny hexagon socket screw (HEX 1.5).
+Both the thermistor and the heater cartidge have to be plugged into the specific holes and should be fixed with at tiny hexagon socket screw (HEX 1.5).

 ![Heater block V5](../assets/images/head_block-screws-close_web.jpg)